-- 14.2.1 The Development will result in the following significant beneficial residual effects: - Major-moderate to moderate beneficial landscape effects on watercourses and water features in during the operational phase; and - Major-moderate beneficial landscape effects on trees and woodland during the operational phase. - 14.2.2 The Development will result in the following significant adverse residual effects: - Moderate adverse effects on fields; the Site itself; users of NCR5; users of PRoW 47/038/1; and users of the minor road through the Site during the construction phase; and - Major-Moderate adverse effects on users of the PRoW 25/028/1 and residents of Traian, Pennant and Gorsgoch during the construction phase; and - Moderate adverse effects on users of PRoW 25/028/1 during the operational phase.
+- 14.2.1 The Development will result in the following significant beneficial residual effects: - Moderate beneficial effects on landscape features during the operation phase. - 14.2.2 The Development will result in the following significant adverse residual effects: - Moderate adverse effects on landscape features, landscape character and visual amenity during the construction phase; and - Moderate adverse effects on landscape features during the operation phase.